2 Thessalonians | 1 | 2:1-8 | 2:9-17 | 3 | PDF |

 Verse by Verse Commentary

-1. And our gathering together to Him – This is another reference to the rapture, which Paul taught about in depth in 1 Thessalonians 4.
-At this event believers around the world will be gathered together to Christ.
+1. And our gathering together to Him – This is another reference to the rapture, which Paul taught about in-depth in 1 Thessalonians 4.
+At this event, believers around the world will be gathered together to Christ.

 2. That you not be quickly shaken from your composure – There are a lot of false teachers in the world.
-Ultimately this Satan’s work.
-God sends his message through the world (believers) to bring people to Himself.
+Ultimately this is Satan’s work.
+God sends His message through the world (believers) to bring people to Himself.
 Satan sends his message into the world through false teachers to turn people farther and farther away from God.
-One of his deceptions is that he tells people that Jesus has already returned.
+One of Satan’s deceptions is that he tells people that Jesus has already returned.
 Do you know of any cults which teach this?
 There is a famous cult in China which teaches that Jesus has already returned as a woman in South China.
 Many such cults exist all over the world.

 3. Let no one in any way deceive you – If you are deceived by something, are you responsible for it?
 This verse makes it appear that you are still responsible.
 Paul says not to let anyone deceive us.
-We can protect ourselves from being deceived and prevent it from happening.
+We can protect ourselves from being misled and prevent it from happening.
 How?
 Knowing the truth is the best protection against deception.
-If you know the truth, you will realize it when someone tells you a lie.
+If you know the truth, you will realize when someone tells you a lie.

 I could not deceive you that 2 plus 2 equals 3 because you know that is not the case.
 A person who buys a house protects himself from being deceived by researching homes and the property market instead of just believing the real estate agent.
-If you are buying insurance, you should study and learn about the various policies and what should expect in order to protect yourself from unscrupulous salesmen.
-Even when you buy food at a wet market (large outdoor markets in China), you can protect yourselves from buying fake food (people may sell fake eggs or white painted mushrooms, etc.) by knowing what fresh and genuine food looks and feels like.
+If you are buying insurance, you should study and learn about the various policies and what you should expect in order to protect yourself from unscrupulous salesmen.
+Even when you buy food at a wet market (large outdoor markets in China), you can protect yourself from buying fake food (people may sell fake eggs or white-painted mushrooms, etc.) by knowing what fresh and genuine food looks and feels like.
 To protect yourselves from being misled by false teachers, study the Bible.

 Here are a few of the ways mentioned: